lkslts64/supply_chain_fabric/README.md

 Now you are ready to transact with the blockchain.
 5) Run issue.js to update the blockchain and after serve.js to query/update the blockchain.

+For more information about the project, see REPORT.pdf